 Have you ever gone wine tasting and had no clue about anything anyone was saying?
-Don’t worry, we’ve got you covered with these 40 common wine terms and tasting descriptions.
+Don’t worry; we’ve got you covered with our glossary of wine terms.
 For a full breakdown of wine terminology, we suggest our Wine Dictionary.

-- Aroma: In fancy terms, it’s what you smell; and the more you smell, the better.
+In fancy terms, it’s what you smell, and the more you smell, the better.

-- Fruity: Yes, you guessed it; it’s when you have strong aromas of fruit.
+Yes, you guessed it; it’s when you have intense aromas of fruit.

-- Herbaceous: When you’re smelling herbs or any vegetables, you can describe it as herbaceous.
+When smelling herbs or any vegetables, you can describe them as herbaceous.

 Wine Terms: Acidic to Cigar Box

-- Acidic: When a white wine pulls the sides of your cheeks like a lemon, your wine is acidic.
+When a white wine pulls the sides of your cheeks like lemon, your wine is acidic.

-- Aftertaste/finish: The taste left in your mouth after you’ve swallowed.
+The taste is left in your mouth after you’ve swallowed.

-- Balance: How well the wine is able to juggle acidity, alcohol, sugar, aromas, and flavors in a single taste.
+How well the wine can juggle acidity, alcohol, sugar, aromas, and flavors in a single taste.

-- Buttery: A wine term often dedicated to Chardonnay, but can be applied to any wine that has gone through malolactic fermentation.
+A wine term often dedicated to Chardonnay but can be applied to any wine through malolactic fermentation.

-- Burnt: Red wines often have a smoky characteristic to it (which can be good.)
+Red wines often have a smoky character (which can be good.)
 However, it is considered burnt when that characteristic is unpleasant and overpowering.

-- Chewy: Chewy Wine is wine with extremely high tannins and body – it dries out your mouth so much that it feels like you have to chew your way through the sip.
+Chewy wine is a wine with extremely high tannins and body – it dries out your mouth so much that it feels like you have to chew your way through the sip.

-- Complex: This wine term is used to describe a wine that magically changes flavors from when it was first sipped to after you’ve swallowed.
-Here is a great time to use aftertaste in your sentence.
+This wine term describes a wine that magically changes flavors from when it was first sipped to after you’ve swallowed it.
+So here is a great time to use an aftertaste in your sentence.

-- Corked: In some cases, a faulty cork leaks of a chemical and contaminates the wine.
+A faulty cork leaks a chemical and contaminates the wine in some cases.
 The wine is then considered corked.
-Although it cannot make a person ill, it is extremely unpleasant.
+Although it cannot make a person ill, it is incredibly unpleasant.

-- Crisp: The fresh, firm feeling in the mouth indicating a wine with high acidity.
+The fresh, firm feeling in the mouth indicates a wine with high acidity.

-- Cassis: A rich, dark wine often has these flavors of liquid-black-currents.
+A rich, dark wine often has these flavors of liquid-black-currants.

-- Cigar box: A common flavor in red wine that resembles smokey cedar.
+A typical flavor in red wine resembles smokey cedar.